Why your hair is stressing you out: hair and hormonal changes

 Certain essential oils can induce contractions so be sure to check which ones should be avoided when buying hair care fragranced with essential oils.
 And obviously always avoid any natural ingredient that you’ve had an allergic reaction to in the past.

-How hormones affect hair during menopause
+How hair and hormones act during menopause

 Just like pregnancy, menopause (and perimenopause) affects each woman differently with differing symptoms.
 Along with hot flashes, mood changes, and sleep problems, most women lose the pigmentation in their hair (aka turning grey), some experience thinning hair and many find their hair is more dry than it was before.